epinio/docs/docs/howtos/install_epinio_on_rancher_desktop.md

 :::caution

-For RancherDesktop on Linux, in order to be able to open the port `443` and access the URL set in `global.domain` (i.e. 127.0.0.1.sslip.io), you need to add the port to the `unprivileged` list:
+For RancherDesktop on Linux, in order to be able to open ports from `443` (and above), in order to access the URL set in `global.domain` (i.e. 127.0.0.1.sslip.io), you need to set the start port of the `unprivileged` list to a lower number:

 ```
 # [Optional] Check the current unprivileged port start